 The Company must make a payment of US \$250,000 to SGC upon the commercial launch of the DFS Product on the OGS Platform and the OGS Network.
 In addition, the Company will pay to SGC a monthly royalty payment.
-See also "Description of the Company's Business - Marketing Plans and Strategies".
+See also "Marketing Plans and Strategies".